v8/v8.dev/src/blog/preparser.md

   - internals
   - parsing
 tweet: '1117807107972243456'
+description: 'This is the second part of our article series explaining how V8 parses JavaScript as fast as possible.'
 ---
 This is the second part of our series explaining how V8 parses JavaScript as fast as possible.
 The first part explained how we made V8’s [scanner](/blog/scanner) fast.